 Destination Updates - COVID-19 Travel Information

 Golf courses are open and have implemented social distancing requirements.
-Please contact courses directly for specific hours of operations.

 We're In This Together

 Please help protect and respect the health of fellow visitors and residents.
 Follow the three Ws when you visit any public area: Wear a cloth face covering; Wait six feet apart to avoid close contact and maintain appropriate social distancing between yourself and others; Wash your hands often or use hand sanitizer.

 For your safety and the safety of others, travel is discouraged if you are sick or have been recently exposed to the novel coronavirus/COVID-19.

 Please read further for more information and helpful links.
 Your patience and understanding is appreciated while we all navigate these unprecedented circumstances.

 Centers for Disease Control and Prevention (CDC)

 Prevent Getting Sick - Protecting Yourself and Others link.